laurence-lee/code_review/readme.md

 This pattern _can_ be bad for performance, but it keeps the API simple and aids cacheability.
 Have a read of [this article](https://evertpot.com/h2-parallelism/) for more information.

+This task is assessing:

+- Your understanding of concurrency and asynchronocity in a frontend context
+- Your knowledge of JavaScript's Promise class
+- Your approach to fulfilling the requirements as written (there are multiple approaches that _can_ work!)

 ### 3. Bulk project delete API (new backend feature)

 - Implement an API that can "bulk delete" projects with a constant number of AJAX requests (not necessarily 1 request, but fewer than _n_ requests for _n_ projects!)